Last updated on September 9th, 2021 at 08:50 am

 Florida Keys Hawkwatch welcomes volunteers with binoculars and the birders there will answer questions from visitors.
 Hawkwatch sets up shop on the second-floor deck of the building housing the campground bathrooms at Curry Hammock.
 (This area is usually only open to campers and park rangers ask that you respect the privacy of campers.)

-In 2021, Hawkwatch began monitoring the skies at Curry Hammock on Aug.
+In 2022, Hawkwatch began monitoring the skies at Curry Hammock on Aug.
 1 in order to monitor the migration of swallow tail kites, a bird whose migration is little understood.
-Volunteers have counted hundreds of kites.
-Here are details.
+Volunteers counted 2,896 kites in August 2023.

 Here’s info about how to participate in Florida Keys Hawkwatch.